Kenny Scharf: Here to Stay

-But, Kenny Scharf persevered, and in 2000 he tried something brand new, animation.
-His characters already so full of motion seemed poised to be put in sequence.
+But Kenny Scharf persevered, and, in 2000, he tried something brand new: animation.
+His characters, already so full of motion, seemed poised to be put in sequence.
 However, The Groovenians fell victim to the Hollywood machine and was canceled after just one episode.

-AJC: It's a pretty good conciliation.
+AJC: It's a pretty good consolation.

 Scharf: It is.

-AJC: When you think you've given up everything to find out that you still exist.
+AJC: When you think you've given up everything, to find out that you still exist.

 Scharf: Yeah, and I basically said, "Okay, what am I gonna do now?"
-I said I'm gonna make the greatest painting that is gonna blow everyone away so bad they can't deny it.
+I said, "I'm gonna make the greatest painting that is gonna blow everyone away so bad they can't deny it."

-That painting was City of the Future, and it began as a comeback for Kenny Scharf.
+That painting was City of the Future, and it began as sort of a comeback for Kenny Scharf.

 Scharf: I have paid my dues, that's for sure.

 AJC: You really have.

-AJC: But, you're not an old man.
+AJC: But you're not an old man.

-And, to look around his native Los Angeles it would seem that Kenny Scharf is indeed here to stay.
+And, to look around his native Los Angeles, it would seem that Kenny Scharf is indeed here to stay.